dustmop/rasterjs/README.md

 # API

-See [the docs](docs.md) for the full documentation of the methods avaiable in raster.js.
+See [the docs](docs.md) for the full documentation of the methods available in raster.js.

 # Coming soon